aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 When the toolkit wants to list available Credentials Providers, `CredentialsProviderManager` is queried using `getAllCredentialsProviders`.
 This in turn calls `listProviders` on every `CredentialsProviderFactory`.
 Implementations for `listProviders` determine what `CredentialsProvider` objects are available/valid and return them.

 When the toolkit wants a specific Credentials Provider, `getCredentialsProvider` is called on `CredentialsProviderManager`.
 This in turn queries `getProvider` on its `CredentialsProviderFactory` objects until a provider is returned.

+## Alternate Concepts

+This section discusses alternative considerations that were not used in the current design.

+### Immediately Updating the Toolkit whenever Shared Credentials are updated

+File watchers could be created and maintained against shared credentials files.
+Whenever these files change, the toolkit's current collection of credentials providers is updated, and the current connection would get updated with new credentials if appropriate.
+If the current connection's credentials are updated, this needs to propagate throughout all of the toolkit's state (for example the AWS Explorer would need to be refreshed).

+Credentials files are generally altered to add new credentials, or fix incorrect credentials.
+This low frequency doesn't seem to justify the additional complexities.
+We will prefer to evaluate functionality like this based on community input.